ckuijjer/expatcinema.com/README.md

 Use SCRAPERS environment variable in _.env.local_ to define a comma separated list of scrapers to locally run and diverge from the default set of scrapers in _scrapers/index.js_

-And to call a single scraper, e.g. `yarn ts-eager scrapers/kinorotterdam.ts` and then have e.g.
+And to call a single scraper, e.g. `yarn tsx scrapers/kinorotterdam.ts` and then have e.g.

 ```
 if (require.main === module) {